o-andres-m/Ironbank/README.md

 ### TESTS:

+For run tests, you first need to run application with the DataLoader.
 In folder `test` you can run all the tests and verify the coverage running as "Run Tests With Coverage"

 ## ACCOUNTHOLDERS: